 - Texture List: This shows the list of textures in the scene. - Add Textures: This manually adds a texture entry to the list. - Remove Textures: This manually removes the selected texture slot from the list. - Refresh Textures: This scans the texture files that are used in the scene and adds them to the list.
 Entries will not be duplicated if they already exists.
-Entries will also be removed if they are no longer being used in the scene. - Convert Textures: This launches maketx and converts all the textures in the list to .tx versions (if they haven't already been converted). - Use Converted Textures: This tells blenderseed to substitute texture paths with the .tx version during export and rendering. - Use Custom Output Directory: This allows you to put the converter .tx textures into a different directory than the original texture. - Output Directory: This is where the .tx files will be placed when 'Use Custom Output Directory' is checked. - Texture: This is the filepath of the selected entry in the texture list.
+Entries will also be removed if they are no longer being used in the scene. - Convert Textures: This launches maketx and converts all the textures in the list to .tx versions (if they haven't already been converted). - Delete Unused .tx Files: This will delete any converted .tx files that are no longer being used in the scene (if a node is deleted for instance). - Use Converted Textures: This tells blenderseed to substitute texture paths with the .tx version during export and rendering. - Use Custom Output Directory: This allows you to put the converter .tx textures into a different directory than the original texture.

+- Output Directory: This is where the .tx files will be placed when 'Use Custom Output Directory' is checked. - Texture: This is the filepath of the selected entry in the texture list.
 Clicking on the filepath button will open a file selection window. - Input Color Space: This parameter tells maketx what color space the original file is in.
 If it is anything other than 'linear' the colorspace will be converted during the maketx process.
 RGB textures such as color or specular color are usually sRGB.
 Bump maps, normal maps, and other grayscale value maps (roughness, metallness) are usually linear, but this may vary depending on the texture source. - Output Bit Depth: This allows you to manually specify the bit depth of the .tx file.
 Leaving it at 'default' will set the bit depth to the same size as the input. - Additional Commands: This allows you to specify any additional command variables that should be used during the maketx process.